kmutya/Knapsack-Problem/README.md

 # Knapsack-Problem
-Solving Knapsack problem using greedy, brute and dynamic programming
+Solving a Knapsack problem using greedy, brute and dynamic programming.